-The post 3 top ASX dividend shares to replace your term deposit appeared first on Motley Fool Australia.
+The post 3 top ASX dividend shares for income investors to buy right now appeared first on Motley Fool Australia.

 In a brand new report, Edward has just revealed what he believes are the 3 best dividend stocks for income-hungry investors to buy now.
 All 3 stocks are paying growing fully franked dividends giving you the opportunity to combine capital appreciation with attractive dividend yields.

 Best of all, Edward’s “Top 3 Dividend Shares To Buy For 2020” report is totally free to all Motley Fool readers.

 - Man bets $221,666 on one ASX stock

 - Top analysts name their top 3 ASX blue chip shares for 2019

 - 3 quality dividend shares to boost your income

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 - 5 Stocks for Potentially Building Wealth After 50

 James Mickleboro has no position in any of the stocks mentioned.
 The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of Helloworld Limited.
 The Motley Fool Australia owns shares of and has recommended Sydney Airport Holdings Limited.
 The Motley Fool Australia has recommended Helloworld Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.